ronna-s/go-ws-type-system/README.md

 Run the game by executing `go run cmd/pnp/main.go` to see what you have in action.

 ### New requirement 0:
+- The main loop should skip dead players.
 - The game should end if all players are dead (fired or quit).

 ### New requirement 1: